Course Syllabus

 Assessments

-Assessments in this course include Quizlet sets (optional), quizzes, discussions, and mastery-based homework assignments.
-The optional and ungraded Quizlet activities will help you practice important Canvas terminology in each module.
+Assessments in this course include Quizlet flashcards (optional), quizzes, discussions, and competency-based homework assignments.
+The optional and ungraded Quizlet flashcard activities will help you practice important Canvas terminology in each module.
 The assignments are designed to help you build skills and get additional support while the quizzes in each module will help you check your understanding.
-Discussions will provide you with an opportunity to interact with and learn from classmates while evaluating the teaching tools in Canvas.
+Discussions will provide you with an opportunity to interact with and learn from classmates as you evaluate the teaching tools in Canvas.

-• You must resubmit all requested revisions before the course ending date to be eligible to receive a passing grade and earn a certificate.
+• You must resubmit all requested revisions within a week of the course ending date to be eligible to receive a passing grade and earn a digital completion badge.

-• Each assignment has its own rubric and a points-based grade will be earned upon the completion and submission of the assignment.
+• Each assignment has its own rubric, and you will receive a points-based grade upon successful completion of the assignment.

 • You must score a minimum of 85% on each homework assignment before the skill will be considered mastered.